aryan9653/newbhaktigeet/To-implement-OAuth-2.0-and-JWT-based-API-authentication-in-a-sample-web-application.md

 from flask_jwt_extended import JWTManager, create_access_token, jwt_required, get_jwt_identity

 app = Flask(__name__)
-# This secret key is for signing the Flask session cookie, not the JWT.
 app.secret_key = os.urandom(24)
-# This secret key is for signing the JWT.
 app.config["JWT_SECRET_KEY"] = os.urandom(24)
 jwt = JWTManager(app)

-# This line allows OAuthlib to work with HTTP locally for development.
-# In production, you MUST use HTTPS.
 os.environ['OAUTHLIB_INSECURE_TRANSPORT'] = '1'

-# Create a Flask-Dance blueprint for Google OAuth
 google_bp = make_google_blueprint(
-    # Replace with your Client ID from Google Cloud Console
     client_id="YOUR_GOOGLE_CLIENT_ID_HERE",
-    # Replace with your Client Secret from Google Cloud Console
     client_secret="YOUR_GOOGLE_CLIENT_SECRET_HERE",
     redirect_url="/login/google/authorized",
-    # Scopes define what information we are asking for from Google
     scope=["profile", "email"]
 )

-# Register the blueprint with the main Flask app
 app.register_blueprint(google_bp, url_prefix="/login")

 @app.route("/")